thoughtworks/candouble/README.md

 ## Web API (REST)

-The normal way to interact with Candouble is via its Web API.
+The normal way to interact with Candouble is via its web API.
 It allows posting and retrieving of stubs.
 (An alternative is to specify files containing imposter definitions when starting Candouble.)